SquareOne Family Justice Center Breaks Ground in Wentworth

-WENTWORTH — Several humble little clusters of wild daisies dot the 3-acre field here where on Monday construction crews will turn earth to begin building a justice center and safe haven for victims of abuse.
+WENTWORTH — Several humble little clusters of wild daisies dot the 3-acre field here where on Monday construction crews will turn earth to begin construction of a justice center and safe haven for victims of abuse.

 On Friday morning, staff and board members for Help, Incorporated celebrated the groundbreaking for SquareOne Family Justice Center, a 10,000-square foot facility that will house multiple agencies beneath one roof to serve victims of domestic abuse, elder abuse, human trafficking and partner abuse.